 The goal of this testing is to confirm you know how to access your meeting promptly, your device's hardware configuration allows you to fully participate when you do, and that your local Internet connection is stable enough to handle the meeting.
 If you need to troubleshoot any aspect of your web conferencing setup, please reach out to the Technology Help Desk or review the documentation pages linked below.

 If either your audio or video doesn't work, restart your device, then configure your sound and video settings to fix the issue.
-The following documentation pages explain how to setup your audio and video settings for Collaborate Ultra and Zoom.
+The following documentation pages explain how to setup your audio and video settings for Zoom.

 Mute your microphone when you're not speaking.
 This is best-practice for attending any web conference as it prevents whomever is speaking from having to speak over background noise from other attendees' microphones.
 At the beginning of class, remind your students to do the same.